 Disadvantages of Stoneware

-- The sudden changes in temperature can cause stoneware to crack.
+1. The sudden changes in temperature can cause stoneware to crack.
 To avoid thermal shock allow the pan to cool down before it goes into the freezer, refrigerator, or under cold water for cleaning.
-After taking the pan out of the freezer, it is recommended to wait until it gets to room temperature before placing it in the oven or microwave.
+After taking the pan out of the freezer, wait until it gets to room temperature before placing it in the oven or microwave.